alisto92/stats_finalproject/lab_3-master/project_3_draft.md

-We can see that we have different distributions for these, but that they all could be considered somewhat close to normal, with different levels of skew.
-Probability of conviction appears to be closest to a normal distribution.
+We can see that we have different distributions for these, but that they all could be considered somewhat close to normal, with different levels of skew. efficiency of conviction appears to be closest to a normal distribution.

 ``` r